New Year Message |

 Japan, which is the only country that experienced the horrors of the atom bombs embarked on the so-called peaceful use of the atomic power.
 But we find we cannot handle or control the power.

-I am afraid we are living in a world that our founder had foreseen and apprehended back in the 60's.
+I am afraid we are living in a world that our founder had foreseen and

 Our founder left us Nomura Lifelong Integrated Education as principles that would enable all of us to live together.
 Every one of us present here today have benefitted from her teachings.
 I know that the personal happiness we enjoy have not come easily.